Tesla wants to be the coolest kid in the car industry.

 Part of the appeal of a Tesla is it's a high-end car.
 You get luxurious interiors and advanced technology with your purchase.
 Owners also save on fuel.
 Tesla has a calculator on its website to tell you exactly what you save.
 Plus, customers currently get a $7,500 federal income tax credit and some states offer further incentives (though the federal tax credit is expected to run out sometime in 2018).

 Is it worth it?
 We wanted to find out the real cost of owning a Tesla compared to other cars.
+(You can pull car insurance quotes for your current ride here to see how it stacks up.)

 The cost of owning a Tesla